 The show keeps you addicted because it is intense, but also because it is so relatable, especially to this generation.
 It includes bullying, violence, a car crash, sex, drugs, alcohol, mental illness, suicide, rape and many more real issues that teens experience during their youth.

 Despite being critically acclaimed as Netflix’s best original show in years, it is not without faults.
 Unlike the others, Clay Jensen does not listen to the tapes all at once and then passes them on.
 He takes a long time to get through them.
 He takes too long.
 We know he is trying to figure it all out and bring justice but the slow pace of Clay drags it out for the viewer.
-We can’t help but wish he would just get on with it.
+You can’t help but wish he would just get on with it.

 Overall, 13 Reasons Why is an incredible show.
-It is not perfect but it is clever and more importantly, it is different.
+It is not far from perfect but it is clever and more importantly, it is different.
 It addresses real issues in a way that many shows before it have failed to do.
 It is tragic, but in the end we are left with a feeling of hope.
 We hope that every person who watches will realise the same thing; words and actions can hurt, and they do have consequences.

 The acting, the writing and the production all contribute to a fantastic viewing experience, but it is the message of the show that makes it stand out from everything else.
 That is; you never know how much your words and actions can hurt someone.
 Always be kind.